-17. Several States noted that any violations of the peremptory rules of public international law (jus cogens)10 are considered a 'serious' violations of internationally recognized human rights, while noting that for human rights that do not belong to this narrow circle of peremptory norms of international law, the threshold to consider a violation as 'serious' is likely to be higher.
+17. Several States noted that any violation of the peremptory rules of public international law (jus cogens)7 are considered a 'serious' violations of internationally recognized human rights, while noting that for human rights that do not belong to this narrow circle of peremptory norms of international law, the threshold to consider a violation as 'serious' is likely to be higher.
 Only a few States gave examples of the human rights they consider to be jus cogens:

-- Prohibition on torture or to cruel, inhuman or degrading treatment or punishment11
+- --- Prohibition on torture or to cruel, inhuman or degrading treatment or punishment8

-- Prohibition on slavery12
+- Prohibition on slavery9

 - Enforced disappearances

 - Summary or arbitrary executions